Marriage in Scotland: Irregular and common-law marriages

 Under early modern Scots law, there were three forms of "irregular marriage" which can be summarised as the agreement of the couple to be married and some form of witnessing or evidence of such.
 An irregular marriage could result from mutual agreement, by a public promise followed by consummation, or by cohabitation with habit and repute.
-All but the last of these were abolished by the Marriage (Scotland) Act 1939, from 1 July 1940.
+All but the last of these were abolished by the Marriage (Scotland) Act 1939 (2 & 3 Geo.
+6. c.
+34), from 1 July 1940.
 Prior to this act, any citizen was able to witness a public promise.
-The tradition of eloping English couples searching for blacksmiths resulted legally from the fact that blacksmiths were necessarily citizens and could often be recognised by strangers by their presence at their forge.
+The tradition of eloping English couples searching for blacksmiths resulted legally from the fact that blacksmiths were necessarily local property-owning citizens, and could often be recognisable to strangers by their presence at their forge.
+Culturally, blacksmiths were long considered to have supernatural powers, which may also have influenced the tradition.

-A marriage by "cohabitation with habit and repute" as it was known in Scots Law could still be formed; popularly described as "by habit and repute", with repute being the crucial element to be proved.
-In 2006, Scotland was the last European jurisdiction to abolish this old style common-law marriage or "marriage by cohabitation with habit and repute", by the passing of the Family Law (Scotland) Act 2006.
+A marriage by "cohabitation with habit and repute", as it was known in Scots law, could still be formed; popularly described as "by habit and repute", with repute being the crucial element to be proved.
+In 2006, Scotland was the last European jurisdiction to abolish this old-style common-law marriage, by the passing of the Family Law (Scotland) Act 2006.